 Apart from occasionally getting rolled by some two-bit eshay in a derro train station, Australia is pretty damn safe!
 At least, in the urban-crime area it is.

 We do have all those venemous animals though.
 And crocs.
+And rugged mountains.
 And cataclysmic fire seasons…

 But as a few bonus tips (because I really do like to mother you)…

 - Always wade into a body of water—don’t dive.
-Even then, there are plenty of places you shouldn’t be swimming, particularly in northern areas.
-Crocodiles are something to worry about.
+There are plenty of places you shouldn’t be swimming at all, particularly in northern areas.
+The Kakadu National Park is pretty till you get chomped up by a Croc.

-- For the rest of our infamous fauna, just keep a healthy distance and let them do them.
-And just in case, do your reading on encountering snakes and responding to bites.
+- For the rest of our infamous fauna, just keep a healthy distance.
+Whale sharks are not dangerous but that’s not the case for all sea critters.
+And just in case, read up on encountering snakes.

 - Beach safety is also mega-important.
 Don’t be risky, don’t be over-confident, and don’t swim alone, drunk, or just generally if you’re just not very good at it.

 - Fires are a weird one.
-I’d always argue mankind has a god-given right to light a fire under the stars, however, you’ll find they’re banned in a lot of places around Australia.
 If you are lighting a campfire, make damn sure well you know what you’re doing.
 We take our bushfires very seriously.

 - Sandstone cliffs can and do suddenly give way underfoot.
 Be wary near ledges.